 Students should research organizations via the company website and research sites like hoovers.com.

-Students also may secure a co-op utilizing their own networks, if approved.
+Students also may secure an internship utilizing their own networks.
 These opportunities must be “quality learning experiences” worthy of academic credit and must be approved by a staff member.

 If a student is petitioning an already existing job for internship credit, it must be determined that new learning will be occurring in order for credit to be awarded.

 The employment process is competitive and academic performance, skills, motivation, maturity, attitude, and employment potential will be determining factors.

 Students must maintain weekly contact with staff members during the job search process.

 Interviews Staff will assist students with interview preparation.
 Employers will contact students directly for interviews after resumes are referred to selected employers.